adap/flower/doc/source/how-to-configure-flower.rst

  Federations config (Flower 1.10)
 **********************************

-RFC: TODO

-Purpose: Enable the user to specify different federations that an app can run on.
+This enables you to specify different federations that an app can run on.
 In this case, a federation refers to a SuperExec running on the same machine or a different machine.
 Federation config provides a way to tell ``flwr run`` which SuperExec (address) to connect to, which options to send along, and whether or not to lazily start a SuperExec on the same machine (to support ``flwr run`` without the need to start a SuperExec beforehand).

 Description
 ===========

-In ``pyproject.toml``, users will be able to configure different SuperExecs (federations) that ``flwr run`` is able to connect to:
+In ``pyproject.toml``, you can configure different SuperExecs (federations) that ``flwr run`` is able to connect to:

 .. code:: toml